beyersmann-lab/beyersmannlab/content/publication/the-role-of-syllables-and-morphemes-in-silent-reading-an-eye-tracking-study/index.md

 ---
-title: "EXPRESS: The role of syllables and morphemes in silent reading: An eye-tracking study"
+title: "The role of syllables and morphemes in silent reading: An eye-tracking study"
-subtitle: "*Quarterly Journal of Experimental Psychology*. https://doi.org/10.1177/17470218231160638"
+subtitle: "*Quarterly Journal of Experimental Psychology*, 1–21. https://doi.org/10.1177/17470218231160638"
 publication_types:
   - "2"